dcradu/resite_ip/README.md

 This module runs in any `Python` version older than 3.6.
 In addition, all siting scripts are written in `Julia`, so a `Julia` version no older than 1.5 is also required.
 Finally, the tool requires to installation of the `gurobi` solver (with a valid license).
-Once `Python`, `Julia` and `gurobi` are installed on the machine, the installation of language-specific modules can follow, in the upcoming order:
+Once `Python`, `Julia` and `gurobi` are installed on the machine and assuming that the code was directly obtained via the provided tag ling, the installation process requires the following steps:

-* `git clone` repository
-* checkout the `feature-book` branch of the repository
 * create a `Python` environment from the `requirements.yml` file
 * install of `Julia`-specific modules via the `import Pkg; Pkg.add()` command
 * download input [data](https://dox.uliege.be/index.php/s/L9jH5aCQdZ7ie4W) folder and set-up data paths in the `config_model.yaml` file